 He used a couple different mediums for separating and layering the carrots back into the pails for storage in the root cellar: sawdust and sand.
 He also had two prep methods for the carrots themselves: snapping the greens off right close to the carrot, and actually cutting the green ends off.
 With the latter, the cut end was sealed by pressing it into the garden soil before packing in pails.
 Also, the medium, whether sand or sawdust, kept the carrots from touching each other while in storage.

 We aim to keep our root cellar (which has a dirt floor in an unheated part of the basement) at around 5° C, and that's where the biggest challenge lies.
 We have extreme temperature fluctuations in our part of the country—the thermometer has been known to drop from +5°C to -30°C within a 24-hour period—wreaking havoc with our cold storage.

 However, we may finally have a handle on that, too, as it is now mid-February and we have neither limp nor frozen produce.
 I'm happy to report that we are still enjoying our deliciously sweet and tender home-grown carrots.

 So, in conclusion. . .

-Of the combination of storage methods we tried, we are deciding to go with the sand medium and the cut-end process in the future, mostly because these have proven to be the 'tidier'method of the two.
+Of the combination of storage methods we tried, we are deciding to go with the sand and the cut-end process in the future, mostly because this has proven to be the tidier method of the two.